-- 62) After graduation you have decided to stay in Bedford Falls, the only place you have ever known.
-Which area of self-awareness most likely affected your decision?
+- 61) After graduation you have decided to stay in Bedford Falls, the only place you have ever known.
+Which area of self-awareness probably affected your decision?

 - A) Cognitive style

 - B) Interpersonal needs

 - C) Attitudes toward change

 - D) Instrumental values